 - 1. Every course unit is subject to an assessment. - 2.
 The Rules and Regulations of the examination board of the research masters describes the course of events regarding assessments. - 3.
-Preparation for the final assessments: the day before the regular written assessment is offered, the student is scheduled free from other programme-related obligations (course or research related activities).
-In specific events this may be different.
+Preparation for the final assessments: the day before the regular written assessment (this does not apply to the resit) is free from other programme-related obligations (course or research-related activities).
+In specific cases this may be different.
 A decision about a digression from this rule is made by the programme director.

-Article 5.2 - The number of assessment possibilities, the manner of enrolment and the times of assessment
+Article 5.2 - The number of course unit assessment possibilities, the manner of enrolment and the times of assessment

 - For all course units of the master's examination, the opportunity to take assessments will be offered at least twice per academic year, including the regular opportunity and the retake.
-An exception to this rule concerns the research project that may only be redone once. - 2.
+An exception to this rule concerns the research project that may only be redone once over the course of the programme. - 2.
 An assessment can only be retaken if an insufficient grade has been obtained. - 3.
 An assessment may consist of two or more partial assessments.
 The results of these partial assessments together determine the result of the course unit. - 4.
-The times and locations of the assessments will be announced at least 10 days prior to the assessment via the channels of the programme concerned. - 5.
-In line with the Rules of Order for Assessments at EUR and in the event of force majeure, the set times may be changed. - 6.
-At the request of the examiner or student, in special cases the examination board may allow an assessment to be taken at a different time than previously determined.
-The decision must be announced at least 2 weeks prior to the assessment. - 7.
-Oral assessments will be taken at a time to be determined by the relevant examiner(s), if possible after consultation with the student. - 8.
-If an exceptional situation causes or is likely to cause an undesirable study delay for one or more students, the Examination Board may, after consulting the relevant examiner, allow an additional assessment opportunity for that specific part. - 9.
-Absence during an assessment is only allowed on valid grounds.
-The student reports their absence as soon as possible to the programme administration.
-The student reports the valid grounds for this absence before the assessment takes place or as soon as possible to the programme administration or the academic adviser.
-Valid grounds are special circumstances as referred to in Article 7.51 paragraph 2 of the WHW. - 10.
-In case of unexcused absence, the assessment counts as a regular opportunity or retake.
-Failure to hand in an assignment on time will also count as a regular opportunity or retake.
+The times and locations of the assessments will be announced via the channels of the programme concerned. - 5.
+In line with the Assessment Regulations of the EUR (Tentamenregels EUR) and in the event of force majeure, the set times may be changed. - 6.
+At the request of the examiner or student, in special cases the examination board may allow an assessment to be taken at a different date and/or time than previously determined.
+The decision must be announced at least 10 working days prior to the assessment. - 7.
+Oral assessments will be taken at a date and/or time to be determined by the relevant examiner(s), if possible after consultation with the student. - 8.
+If an exceptional situation causes or is likely to cause an undesirable study delay for one or more students, the examination board may, after consulting the relevant examiner, allow an additional assessment opportunity for that specific assessment.